Multivariate Analysis of Mixed Data: The R Package PCAmixdata: PCA with metrics

-\paragraph{Factor scores of the columns.} Let $\bA$ denote the $p \times r$ factor scores matrix of the columns.
-The scores are the coordinates of the orthogonal projections with respect to the inner product matrix $\bN$ of the $p$ columns onto the axes spanned by the vectors $\bu^1,\ldots,\bu^r$ (columns of $\bU$).
-This definition gives:
+The loadings (also called factor coordinates of the columns hereafter) are the coordinates of the projections of the $p$ columns onto these $r$ axes.
+Let $\bA$ denote the $p \times r$ matrix of the factor coordinates of the columns.
+By definition